JamesQuintero/OptionDataScraper/README.md

 # Option-Data-Scraper
 Requires Python 3.x

-Scrapes option contract data from Yahoo Finance or Google Finance
+Scrapes stock option contract data from Yahoo Finance or Google Finance

 Folder "option_data" will be created.
 Inside, folders will be created with names of all the available contract expiration dates across all